joachimesque/Pyctogram/README.md

 ## 🛠 To Do

 - ~~🖼 Display the "Sidecar" objects (when there’s many photos in a single post)~~
-- 👍 Display latest likes and comments on Media view
+- ~~👍 Display latest likes and comments on Media view~~ Following changes by Instagram, it won’t work.
 - ~~📇 Importing Instagram-exported accounts lists~~
 - ⏬ Calling the scraper from the web interface (with a nice Progress Bar component)
 - 🎪 Better Bulma Customization